 Nathan is a professional writer.
 He discovered his talent for storytelling in middle school English when he was assigned to write a “fanciful story,” so he wrote one about his toys coming to life and fighting each other.
 Think of it as a geekier, action-oriented version of Toy Story.
-He then attended Taylor University Fort Wayne, where he earned a B.A. in professional writing under the tutelage of Dr. Dennis E. Hensley, one of the foremost writing instructors in the country.
-Interestingly, his first e-mail was on a now long-defunct website called www.GodzillaFans.com, which is what he used to correspond with “Doc,” and he would bring that up for years afterward.
-Anyway, he learned how to be a freelance writer, journalist, and novelist, among other things.
+He then attended Taylor University Fort Wayne, which has one of the best writing programs in the country.
+He learned how to be a freelance writer, journalist, and novelist, among other things.

 As a longtime fan of things like Star Trek, comic books, and, of course, Godzilla, it won’t surprise you that his first novel, Pandora’s Box, which was published in 2010 by Edge Science Fiction and Fantasy, was a military science fiction book.
 He’d actually started writing it before he went to college, scrapped much of that first incomplete draft, revised it some during college, and finished it after graduation.
 Since then, he’s become a hybrid author, having been both traditionally published and self-published.
 Here’s a list of most of his books.